 Mail Service Provider A uses Track N Trace as a tool to locate and communicate delivery problems when mail is delayed or not being delivered.
 TNT helped them develop a pro-active approach with their mail delivery and identify where the delivery delays were occurring.
 They use the visibility from the TNT reports when dealing with the Postal Service.
 In one case they were even able to get a partial refund on their mailing as a result of this information.

 Mail Service Provider B uses Track N Trace to track letters being delivered on behalf of cable companies notifying the recipient that the cable company is aware the individual is fraudulently using cable service from their neighbors.
 They leverage the single piece reporting capability to provide confirmation that the notification has been delivered.

 Mail Service Provider C uses Track N Trace to identify potential problems with mail delivery or delays in the delivery process.
 They track down where the problems are and take proactive action before their customer feels any impact.

 Direct Marketer A generates additional revenue from campaigns they deploy for clients by reselling mail tracking services to their customers.
 The visibility that TNT provides allows this direct marketer proof that the USPS has taken ownership of the mail, and allows their clients the ability to see how the campaign is progressing.
 The TNT Service Bureau Usage Report is used as part of the process in billing clients for their mailing services.

-Manufacturer A uses direct mail and Track N Trace® to drive their marketing promotions.
-They tie in a campaign code to the mailing and input it in their CRM system.
-Once the mail pieces have an in home delivery date, this triggers a follow up campaign via email.
+Manufacturer A uses direct mail and Track N Trace to drive their marketing promotions.
+They tie in a campaign code to the mailing and input it into their CRM system.
+Once the mail pieces have an in-home delivery date, this triggers a follow-up campaign via email.
 Web-site traffic is then monitored for interaction.
-Based on the results of the interaction on the web-site, this results in follow up in the call center.
+Based on the results of the interaction on the web-site, this results in follow-up in the call center.